vindarel/lisp-journey/content/blog/these-years-in-common-lisp-2018.md

 We got a nice talk by Clozure Common Lisp's maintainer:
-[this Old Lisp](http://thisoldlisp.com/) (this one may be the second most used implementation, a feature of it being its super fast compilation times (I heard it compiles itself in seconds)).
+[this Old Lisp](http://thisoldlisp.com/) (this one may be the second most used implementation, particularly good for development -- super fast compilation times (I heard it compiles itself in seconds), [advising](https://ccl.clozure.com/manual/chapter4.3.html#Advising), [watched objects](https://ccl.clozure.com/manual/chapter4.12.html#watched-objects), [code coverage](https://ccl.clozure.com/manual/chapter4.13.html#code-coverage), and its own [IDE](https://ccl.clozure.com/docs/ccl.html#the-clozure-cl-ide)).

 So: welcome to this new world.
 It's bigger than I thought, for sure.